Samya-S/Building-LLMs-from-scratch/README.md

 # Building Large Language Models from Scratch

-Welcome to this comprehensive guide on building Large Language Models (LLMs) from scratch!
-This repository serves as a practical implementation guide that walks you through the process of creating your own LLM, step by step.
-Following the concepts and implementations from Sebastian Raschka's work, you'll learn everything from the fundamental concepts to advanced techniques like fine-tuning and instruction following.
-Whether you're a machine learning enthusiast, a student, or a developer looking to understand the inner workings of modern language models, this repository provides hands-on experience with real code implementations.
+A practical guide to building and understanding Large Language Models (LLMs) from the ground up.
+This repository implements the concepts from Sebastian Raschka's work, providing hands-on experience with real code implementations for anyone interested in learning about large language models.

 ## Project Chapters and Learning Path